pre-commit/action/README.md

-**DEPRECATED** this action is in maintenance-only mode and will not be accepting new features.
+this action is in maintenance-only mode and will not be accepting new features.

-Please switch to using [pre-commit.ci] which is faster and has more features.
+generally you want to use [pre-commit.ci] which is faster and has more features.

 [pre-commit.ci]: https://pre-commit.ci